 “May God bless Vilar Formoso for the humanity it had toward those foreigners 73 years-ago.
 May I have the privilege of being able to offer that goodness to everyone during my life.”
 Henry Galler

-In 2012 the Municipality of Almeida began to create the Museum “Vilar Formoso – the Peace Frontier”, devoted to the refugees that crossed Portugal during World War II.
-The museum will be housed in the railway station of Vilar Formoso, occupying 2 pavilions.
+In 2012 the Municipality of Almeida began to create the Museum “Vilar Formoso Frontier of Peace”, devoted to the refugees that crossed Portugal during World War II.
+The museum is housed next to the railway station of Vilar Formoso, occupying 2 pavilions.
 6 exhibitions will be placed in the pavilions: “People like us”, “The beginning of the nightmare”, “The trip”, “Vilar Formoso – the Peace Frontier”, “Around Portugal” and “The departure”.

 Vilar Formoso was the entry to Portugal, famous for its hospitality.
 There are several testimonies of refugees stating that it was a friendly place, where refugees were welcomed with huge pots of soup, bread and shelter.